gemfire/gemfire-developer-website/content/blog/spring-boot-JMX-notification-listener.md

 Note: the list of JMX Notifications is cleared automatically every 24 hours by default (controlled by the `jmx.listener.clear.notifications.delay` property) using the scheduled `clearNotifications` method.

 ## Future
-An out-of-the-box Spring Boot JMX Notification client with various supported `JmxNotificationHandler` plugins would be a useful addition to Apache Geode.
+An out-of-the-box Spring Boot JMX Notification client with various supported `JmxNotificationHandler` plugins would be a useful addition to VMware GemFire.